stevenblair/discover/README.md

  - Power quality analysis
  - Update SV stream status

+## Running the program on Windows ##

+The code can be build from source on Windows, OS X, and Linux.
+However, a pre-build Windows .exe (and the required DLLs) is included in the `release` directory.

 # Installation #

  - Install [Qt Creator](http://qt-project.org/downloads) and a compiler for your platform.
 So far, the code has been tested with Qt Creator 4.8.0 (or 4.8.1) on Windows 7 64-bit, Mac OS X Mountain Lion, and Ubuntu 12.04 64-bit.